JulienCalvignac/BuDa/Readme.md

 6/ building a model from scratch

-The following sections provide an overview of the basic features of BuDa, including :
+The following sections provide an overview of the basic features of BuDa, including:
 - a general description of the tool and its GUI
 - a description of operations on models with BuDa
 - a description of the various visualization options with BuDa.